AboutWebLLC/unofficial-updater2/README.md

 Please see the [Wiki](https://github.com/dcepler/unofficial-updater2/wiki/Using-Unofficial-Updater-2) for screenshots and walkthrough.

 ## Details
-At the core, Unofficial Updater 2 is just an Ant script.
+At the core, Unofficial Updater 2 is just an [Apache Ant](http://ant.apache.org/) script.
 Ant was chosen since it could provide cross platform support.
-The ant script was wrapped with AntInstaller to create a GUI and text based interface which only require Java 1.5+ to be installed.
+The ant script was wrapped with [Ant Installer](http://antinstaller.sourceforge.net/) to create a GUI and text based interface which only require Java 1.5+ to be installed.

 ### ColdFusion 8.0.1